Demographic history of Jerusalem: After Jerusalem Law

 Between 1999 and 2010, the demographic trends reversed themselves, with the Jewish fertility rate increasing and the Arab rate decreasing.
 In addition, the number of Jewish immigrants from abroad choosing to settle in Jerusalem steadily increased.
 By 2010, there was a higher Jewish than Arab growth rate.
 That year, the city's birth rate was placed at 4.2 children for Jewish mothers, compared with 3.9 children for Arab mothers.
 In addition, 2,250 Jewish immigrants from abroad settled in Jerusalem.
 The Jewish fertility rate is believed to be still currently increasing, while the Arab fertility rate remains on the decline.

-In 2016, Jerusalem had a population of 882,700, of which Jews comprised 536,600 (60.8%), Muslims 319,800 (36.2%), Christians 15,800 (1.8%), and 10,300 unclassified (1.2%).

-In 2020, the population was 951,100, of which Jews comprised 570,100 (59.9%), Muslims 353.800 (37.2%), Christians 16.300 (1.7%), and 10,800 unclassified (1.1%).